go101/immutable-value-proposal/README-v9.1.md

 ```
 #### structs

-* Elements of reader struct values are also reader values.
+* Fields of reader struct values are also reader values.
-* Elements of writer struct values are also writer values.
+* Fields of writer struct values are also writer values.
-* Elements of read-only struct values are also read-only values.
+* Fields of read-only struct values are also read-only values.
-* Elements of writable struct values are also writable values.
+* Fields of writable struct values are also writable values.

 #### arrays